Pascaltib/Pascaltib/README.md

 # Pascal Tiberghien

-### CTO and co-founder of Audemic and Lead Developer at LevelX.
-I am a full stack web developer with professional experience with Ruby on Rails and Svelte + Sveltekit.
+### Lead Developer@Navar | Software Engineer/PM@KnowThyself360°.
+I am a full stack web developer with professional experience with Svelte + Sveltekit and Ruby on Rails.

 📫 How to reach me: **pascaltib@gmail.com**